Kourtney Kardashian holds up sign at Blink-182 gig to tell Travis Barker she's pregnant

 Kourtney Kardashian has surprised Travis Barker with news of their pregnancy by holding up a sign during a Blink-182 concert.

-The Keeping Up With The Kardashians reality TV star, who married the Blink-182 drummer last year, held up a large placard that read: “Travis, I’m pregnant”.
+The Keeping Up With The Kardashians reality TV star, who married the Blink-182 drummer last year, held up a large placard that read: “Travis, I’m pregnant,” in a reference to the music video for the pop-punk trio’s hit ‘All The Small Things’.

 Kardashian confirmed the news to her followers on Instagram later by sharing a video of the surprise reveal, which happened at Blink-182’s concert at LA’s BMO Stadium last night (June 16).